coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 Once you’ve selected a validator, you’ll be taken to their detailed page, as shown below.
 Here’s what you’re seeing:
   * **Delegated Coin (CORE):** The total amount of CORE tokens already delegated to the selected validator (e.g., 6,678,941 CORE).
   * **CORE Reward Rate:** The annual percentage of rewards for delegating to the selected validator.
 For example, if the CORE reward rate is 9.41%, it means the delegator will earn this percentage in rewards on their staked CORE.
-  * **Commission:** The validator’s commission fee, which is deducted from your rewards, example 5%.
+  * **Commission:** The validator’s commission fee, which is deducted from your rewards, for example, 5%.
   * **Delegators:** The number of users who have delegated to the selected validator (e.g., 16,234 CORE Delegators).

 To delegate your CORE tokens, follow these steps:
   1.	**Click "Delegate":** At the top right of the screen, you’ll see the Delegate button (marked as 1 in the image).
 Hover over it.
-  2.	**Select CORE:** A drop-down will appear with the option to delegate CORE or BTC.
+  2. 	**Select CORE:** A drop-down menu will appear with the options to delegate CORE or BTC.
 Select CORE (marked as 2 in the image).

 <p align="center">
 ![image](https://github.com/user-attachments/assets/6c09ad7e-a61e-449b-a935-973576b464fb)
 </p>

-#### Step 2.1 Specify amount of CORE to delegate
+#### Step 2.1 Specify the amount of CORE to delegate
 * After selecting CORE, you’ll be prompted to enter the amount of CORE you want to delegate.
 Review the validator’s commission, then click **Confirm Delegation**.
-A minimum of 1 CORE is required for staking CORE.
-Whereas, there are requirements for staaked durations.
+A minimum of **1 CORE** is required for staking CORE.
+However, there are **no** requirements for staking durations.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/b31bbdb5-a2b0-401e-99f9-106c6c3e913a)